danwag06/react-onchain/README.md

 ### 4. Visit your app

-The CLI will output the entry point URL:
+The CLI will output the entry point URL.
+For example, using ordfs.network as a content provider:

 ```
 https://ordfs.network/content/<txid>_<vout>